-The European Air Group (EAG) is governed by the EAG Steering Group (SG), comprised of the Chief of the Air Staff from each of the seven nations.
+The European Air Group (EAG) is governed by the EAG Steering Group (SG), comprised of each of The Chief of the Air Staff from the seven nations.
 They convene once a year to provide high-level direction and guidance on all matters relating to the EAG.

 A Permanent Staff (PS) of 30 personnel – 24 officers and 6 NCOs – is established at RAF High Wycombe, United Kingdom.
 They are responsible for the execution and coordination of EAG activities in pursuit of the organisation’s objectives.

-The EAG Working Group, consisting of working level representatives from each nation and chaired by the COS, oversees the work of the EAG Staff and provides mutual information and co-ordination between the participating nations.
+The EAG Working Group consists of working-level representatives from each nation and is chaired by the COS overseas, the work of the EAG Staff provides mutual information and coordination between the participating countries.
 It meets a minimum of twice a year.

 Each of the seven nations provides a 1-Star Point of Contact (POC) to enable higher-level oversight within the participating Air Forces and ensures that projects, tasks and activities are being effectively supported by that nation.
 They are also the key national POC to the DDEAG.